AgileRL/AgileRL/docs/custom_architecture/index.rst

 To create a custom evolvable network, firstly you need to define your network class, ensuring correct input and output dimensions.
 Below is an example of a simple multi-layer perceptron that can be used by a DQN agent to solve the Lunar Lander environment.
 The input size is set as the state dimensions and output size the action dimensions.
-Note that when defining the model, all layers are defined using the `torch.nn` module.
 It's worth noting that, during the model definition, it is imperative to employ the `torch.nn`` module to define all layers instead of relying on functions from `torch.nn.functional` within the forward() method of the network.
-This is crucial as the forward hooks implemented can exclusively detect layers derived from `nn.Module`.
+This is crucial as the forward hooks implemented will only be able to detect layers derived from `nn.Module`.

 .. code-block:: python
     import torch.nn as nn